aldipiroli/yolo-v1/README.md

-# yolo-v3
+# yolo-v1
-Implementing from scratch yolo-v3
+Implementing from scratch yolo-v1 using PyTorch